Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   partly due to her relationship with Hestia.
 This sets up future interactions related to the debt, gear upgrades, and perhaps her observing his progress with continued, detached interest.

-**Key Relationship State (As of Day 10 Evening):** Primarily a Benefactor/Debtor relationship, initiated by Hephaestus's calculated investment in Isaiah's potential (via the payment plan for the Hearthfire Blades).
+**Key Relationship State (As of Day 14 Mid Afternoon):** Primarily a Benefactor/Debtor relationship, initiated by Hephaestus's calculated investment in Isaiah's potential (via the payment plan for the Hearthfire Blades).
 It is overlaid with her long-standing Friendship with Hestia.
 Hephaestus is pragmatically intrigued and cautiously invested in Isaiah's success, while Isaiah is profoundly grateful for the opportunity and determined to prove himself